-The Libertarian Party of Alameda County (LPAC) is awarding a cash scholarship for the best essay and best video, based on a topic selected by LPAC.
+The Libertarian Party of Alameda County (LPAC) awarded a cash scholarship for the best essay and best video, based on a topic selected by LPAC.

-The topic for Spring 2022 LPAC Scholarship Award is: How should a Libertarian government respond to a local or state political controversy of your choosing?
+The topic for Spring 2022 LPAC Scholarship Award was: How should a Libertarian government respond to a local or state political controversy of your choosing?

 All junior and senior students enrolled at private and public schools, or homeschooled, and residing in Alameda County, under 20 years of age during the time of the contest, are eligible to submit an essay or video.
 Students may enter regardless of GPA, citizenship, financial status, ethnicity, religion, gender, or sexual orientation.

 Essays must be between 1,500 and 3,000 words long, not including any footnotes or references.
 Please attribute quotes and source materials accordingly based on your preferred style guide (APA, Chicago, or MLA), no plagiarism is allowed.
 Essays must be submitted as a PDF via email to [email protected] for judging by 11:59 pm May 31st, 2022.
 Please refer to “SUBMISSION DETAILS” listed below.